 Free Email Marketing Tools

 Obviously, the main advantage of this category is that you don’t have to pay for anything.
 But that also means you are somewhat limited in creating your email marketing strategies.
 The question, therefore, becomes: how big are the limitations, and is what you get enough for you to grow your business.

-To find that out, let’s see what the top 5 free email marketing tools have to offer.
+To find that out, let’s see what the top 5 free email marketing tools, as a MailChimp alternative, have to offer.

 EmailOctopus is a great option if you’re looking for an easy-to-use tool that covers all of the essential email marketing functions.

 When it comes to growing your email list, there are customizable sign-up forms and landing pages.
 For campaign creation, there’s a library of email templates and a straightforward email editor.
 Plus, you can set up welcome emails and time-based drip sequences with the automation feature.

 It’s also possible to segment your mailing list using custom fields or recent campaign activity.
 This means you can send targeted emails to the right groups of people, which helps with open rates and engagement.
 It’s also a useful feature for keeping your list clean and running re-engagement campaigns.

 EmailOctopus offers one of the most generous free plans on the market for up to 2,500 subscribers and 10,000 free emails each month.
 Best of all, users on the free plan get access to all available features, as well as excellent customer support.

 Sendinblue is recommended pretty much across the board if you want a good free email marketing tool, and it’s easy to see why.